vinberg88/opensuse/README.md

 You can find PARROT OS here.
 For WSL HERE - https://parrotsec.org/download/

-DOWNLOAD parrot-core_6.4.wsl for wsl.
-We will update to Parrot 7 distro later...

-HERE YOU CAN DOWNLOAD FULL ISO - Parrot OS 7 - https://deb.parrot.sh/parrot/iso/7.0-beta
+HERE YOU CAN DOWNLOAD FULL ISO - Parrot OS 7 - https://deb.parrot.sh/parrot/iso/7.0/

 Tools that i USE for WSL - PARROT OS 7 - Microsoft - Linux - Windows 11 - KDE 6 - 2025